 So when you look at the root or base of the word reaction and combine it with the meanings of both the prefix and the suffix, you can easily understand what the word means, which is to act in response to something.

-There have been consistent debates within the teaching community regarding the use of the terms base and root.
+There have been consistent debates within the teaching community regarding the use of the terms "base" and "root."

-Despite the continuous debate that seems to go on between members of the teaching world, the terms base and root are simply synonyms for each other when it comes to the notion of root words.
+Despite the continuous debate that seems to go on between members of the teaching world, the terms base and root are often synonyms for each other when it comes to the notion of root words.

 The confusion may come from the definition frequently used of a root word, where the term "base" is used in the definition.
 This has caused people to use the word "base" interchangeably with the word "root."

 Information on the idea of base words vs. root words can be hard to find.
 Usually such lessons are taught on a third grade grammar level or in tests of English as a Foreign Language (TOEFL) class.
 When searching for clarification, it can be best to look for teaching materials that deal with the terms base or root words.
 You will more than likely find a clear and concise definition, as well as cognitive illustration or samples of base/root words.